Riparian and Ecological Enhancement (REEP)

 - Riparian and Ecological Enhancement Program Policy and Procedure

-The County's Sustainable Agricultural Specialist will come to each applicant's property to do a pre-project environmental health assessment and to gather pictures of the project area.
 All projects will be rated on the significance of their environmental impact by agricultural staff.
-A presentation of all the project applications will be put together and reviewed at an Agricultural Service Board (ASB) Meeting.
+Project applications will be presented and reviewed at an Agricultural Service Board (ASB) meeting.
 The ASB will decide on the funding allocation.
-Applicants will be contacted and a contract will be made up between Mountain View County and the landowner.
+Applicants will be contacted and a contract will be completed between Mountain View County and the landowner.

 - Improved water quality